 In 2018, almost half of UK households own a pet, with dogs and cats being the most popular at 26% and 18% respectively.

-Before you begin to advertise yourself as a business, however, here are some handy tips to consider.
+Before you begin to advertise yourself as a business, however, here are some handy tips to consider when you're thinking about how to become a dog walker.
 Not only will they help to elevate your profile above the rest, they'll also equip you with the skills and certifications to perform the job to the best of your ability.

 Honesty Is The Best Policy